NordicSemiconductor/pc-nrfutil/README.md

 ```
 nrfutil dfu ant --help
 ```
-Below is an example of the execution of a DFU procedure of the file generated above over ANT using an nRF52 connectivity IC connected to COM3, where the remote ANT device to be upgraded is called "MyDevice":
+Below is an example of the execution of a DFU procedure of the file generated above over ANT using an nRF52 connectivity IC connected to COM3:
 ```
-nrfutil dfu ant -ic NRF52 -pkg app_dfu_package.zip -p COM3 -n "MyDevice" -f
+nrfutil dfu ant -ic NRF52 -pkg app_dfu_package.zip -p COM3 -f
 ```
 The `-f` option instructs nrfutil to actually program the board connected to COM3 with the connectivity software required to operate as a serialized SoftDevice.
 Use with caution as this will overwrite the contents of the IC's flash memory.